worldline/swagger-jack/README.md

 The following options are available:

 - descPath `String`: path of generated swagger descriptor.
 Must contain leading slash.
-Default to `/api-docs.json`
+Default to `/api-docs.json`, with `basePath` used as prefix.

 ### Validator middleware